kjonina/AirBnB_Ireland/README.md

 ### What is the average  availabilty in each county?

 ![county_availability](https://github.com/kjonina/AirBnB_Ireland/blob/main/Graphs/county_availability_graph.png)
+Dublin has the lowest average availability of 69, which is the lowest in the country.
+An explonation for this could be that the many of the AirBnBs are actually student accomodation for college students.
+When the students leave at the end of spring, the tenants put up their available rooms on AirBnB.

+To test this, a new dataset was created called 'newdf_dublin'

+## Exploring EDA - Room Type

 ### What is the most common room type listed in Ireland?